VincentBernier35/VincentBernier35/README.md

 <h1><img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="30"/> Hey, nice to see you</h1>
 - 👀 Hi, I'm Vincent a fullstack developer from France and I am living in Rennes.
 I love to play with APIs and Databases.
 I'm always willing to learn
-- I love to share some fun side projects, here so feel free to follow.
+- I love to share some fun side projects here so feel free to follow.

 # - 📫 How to reach me ?